You have no items in your shopping cart.

 - Public transport in Buenos Aires is generally safe and reliable.
 Buses run 24 hours, while the subte subway closes at around 22:30.
 There is no extra fee for public transport on weekends or holidays.

-Tips for shopping in Buenos Aires
+Tips For Eating Out in Buenos Aires

 - Even though Buenos Aires is a big city, small neighbourhood kiosks and stores are usually closed from 14:00 till 16:00 to allow the owners to take a siesta.
 Be sure you are prepared and don’t need anything important during these hours.

-- Restaurants charge each person an extra fee for called servicio de mesa (table service) that can vary between ARS$10 to $19 for the bread and the extra service you get before your meal, depending on the quality of the restaurant.
+- Restaurants charge each person an extra fee for servicio de mesa (table service) that can vary between ARS$10 to $19 for the bread and the extra service you get before your meal, depending on the quality of the restaurant.

 - After ordering your meal, you should expect to receive bread and local home-made sauces like chimichurri or salsa criolla.
 These are included in the table service.